By Nashville Expungement Attorney Daniel A. Horwitz:

 If you were convicted of a misdemeanor, then you may be eligible for expungement if your charge does not appear on this list.

 Please note that if you are trying to expunge a felony or misdemeanor conviction, then you are only eligible to have your charge expunged if you satisfy every condition on this Expungement Checklist.
-That means that you generally* (some exceptions apply; please see below) cannot have any other convictions, at least five years must have gone by since you completed your sentence, and you must have fulfilled all the requirements of your sentence, including payment of fines and court costs.
+That means that you generally (some exceptions apply) cannot have more than two convictions,* cannot have any other convictions, at least five years must have gone by since you completed your sentence, and you must have fulfilled all the requirements of your sentence, including payment of fines and court costs.
 You will also be charged a $280 fee to expunge a conviction.

 *Update: Based on a new last enacted on May 5, 2017, some people with exactly two eligible convictions can now get both charges expunged.
 Please click here for details.